-Spain is arguably more attractive than Ireland given risk of rent controls in Spain has receded for the time being following its general election.
-In Ireland, where the rental cap is now 2% a year, yields have moved out by less than Spain (despite a similar decline in capital values per sqm) and no rental controls.
+Spain is arguably more attractive than Ireland given risk of rent controls remains regional in Spain under the current caretaker government.
+In Ireland, where the rental cap is now 2% a year, yields have moved out by less than Spain (despite a similar decline in capital values per sqm) and limited rental controls.

 Dublin's five-year average rental value growth of 5.1% was boosted by a 4% p.a. rental growth cap being in place for much of the period.
-While in Spain's two major cities, growth was lower - constrained by strict rent controls in Barcelona.
-The rental growth outlook in Spain's two major cities is for 5% p.a. growth out to 20276, higher in Barcelona compared with 2.4% p.a. in Dublin.
+While in Spain's two major cities, growth was lower constrained by strict rent controls in Barcelona.
+The rental growth outlook in Spain's two major cities is for 5% p.a. growth out to 20276, compared with 2.4% in Dublin.
+Barcelona will be subject to political outcomes.